juuniDev/odin-recipes/README.md

 - Created ordered and unordered lists
 - Added favicons to each page's tab
 - Included descriptive alt text for accesibility and SEO
-- Committed multiple iterations to github
+- Committed multiple iterations to github with proper commit msgs

 luv juuni